West Virginia Court Records

 Who Can See Sealed Criminal Records in West Virginia?

 In West Virginia and according to W. Va.
-Code § 61–11–26, sealed (expunged) records can only be inspected in specific conditions with a court order.
+Code § 61–11–26, sealed (expunged) records may only be inspected in specific conditions with a court order.
 These conditions include:

 How to Obtain Sealed Records in West Virginia